Personal Memoirs of Julia Dent Grant

 The Personal Memoirs of Julia Dent Grant (Mrs. Ulysses S. Grant) is a book by Julia Grant, the first lady of the United States and wife of Ulysses S. Grant.
-Though the book's initial manuscript was written in the 1890s, it was not published until 1975.
+Though the book's initial manuscript was written in the 1890s, it was not published until 1975, nearly 73 years after Grant's death.
 Upon publication, the book received mixed reviews from critics, with some appreciating its description of the author's life and insight into life in the Victorian era.
 Others criticized the book as un-revealing and "not very insightful".

 Background

 Julia Dent was born on January 26, 1826, in St. Louis, Missouri US, and grew up in a well-off family who owned thirty slaves.
 She first met Ulysses S. Grant through her brother, Fred, as they attended West Point together.
 Julia and Ulysses were married on August 22, 1848; they would have four children: Frederick Dent Grant, Ulysses Simpson Grant Jr., Ellen Wrenshall Grant, and Jesse Root Grant.
 Ulysses served in the United States Army and resigned in 1854 to return to his family.
 During the American Civil War from 1861 to 1865, Julia traveled over 10,000 mi to be with her husband as he rose to the role of Commanding General of the United States Army.
 When Ulysses was elected president in 1868, she became first lady.
 She played a significant role in the position.